 Bird houses provide nesting sites for birds that require a cavity in which to nest.
 Primary cavity nesting species (such as woodpeckers) excavate their own sites.
 Secondary cavity nesters rely on pre-existing cavities.
 Secondary nesters lack the ability to create their own nesting sites and will readily accept secondary housing.

 There are three types of housing categories carried by most Wild Birds Unlimited stores.
 The first is considered functional; the second is functional decorative, and the third is for decorative use only.

 It is important that functional houses meet the criteria of the proper housing situation for birds.
 It is important that houses have the following characteristics:

 Functional houses should fit the requirements for the kind of bird that is desired and should be mounted in a manner that is safe for that kind of bird.
-Visit your local Wild Birds Unlimited store for more information.
+Learn more about our Nesting Boxes or visit your local Wild Birds Unlimited store for more information.

 Decorative Functional Houses